hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 CA](https://aws.amazon.com/certificate-manager/pricing/) for actual cost information.

-Assume the following Consul datacenters exist and all will use ACM Private CA as their Connect CA and use the default leaf certificate lifetime of 72 hours:
+Assume the following Consul datacenters exist and are configured to use ACM Private CA as their Connect CA with the default leaf certificate lifetime of 72 hours:

 | Datacenter | Primary | CA Resource Created | Number of service instances |
 | --- | --- | --- | --- | --- |